Skilled Survival’s Survival Machete Buyers Guide

 Also, the lining inside of the rubber coating is a plush layer of polypropylene.
 This helps to provide extra cushioning.
 Helping to eliminate the bone-jarring hand shocks you'd experience otherwise.

 Not to forget safety, the Essential Tact Machete has a deep, ridged thumb rise.
-Plus, an oversized finger guard to keep your hands safe from the blade edge - even during the most violent swings.
+Plus, an oversized finger guard keeps your hands safe from the blade edge - even during the most violent swings.

 One of the features that make this machete a "true survival blade" is the tool added to the back of the blade.
 Instead of leaving it as a dull edge, they turned it into a serrated saw blade.

 Again, for me, it's all about multiple uses in one tool.
-This is a survival machete/survival saw combo in one.
+This is a machete/ saw combo in one.

 This 18-inch blade is ideal for clearing, chopping, and cutting any vegetation in the wilderness, or around your home.